Geriatric trauma: Falls

 Falls are the most common cause of injury in older adults.
-According to the Behavior Risk Factor Surveillance System in 2018, approximately 28 percent of individuals aver 65 years old reported a fall within the last year.
+According to the Behavior Risk Factor Surveillance System in 2018, approximately 28 percent of individuals over 65 years old reported a fall within the last year.
 This would account for approximately 36 million falls, of which approximately 8.4 million resulted in injuries.
 These falls are often underreported and can significantly threaten the individual's independence.

 Every year, about 5 percent of falls result in hospitalizations in the geriatric population.
 These injuries lead to an increase in morbidity and a greater likelihood that they will be admitted to a nursing home.
 Approximately 95 percent of all hip fractures reported are due to an unforeseen fall and 25-75 percent of those do not recover fully to the mobility they had prior to the fall.
 Of those older adults who fall, only about half are able to stand back up on their own, the other half experience a “long lie” which makes them more likely to experience a steeper decline on their activities of daily living than those who are able to stand back up on their own.
 Furthermore, the medical complications arising from these falls make it so that they become the leading cause of death from injury in populations over 65 years old and fifth overall cause of death.

 As a result of a fall, older adults can also experience post-fall anxiety syndrome.
 This fear of falling was present in 60 percent of community dwelling geriatric populations, and was demonstrated by their reduction in levels of activity; 15 percent of which severely restricted their mobility out of fear of having another fall.
 This further contributes to morbidity because it can contribute to cognitive impairment, depression, isolation, increase in rates of obesity, and further mobility impairment.